 Wired or not

-An underwire is used to give support to breast which measure B-cups and above.
+An underwire is used to give support to breast which measures B-cups and above.
 Ensure that all the breast tissue is enclosed within the underwire.

 No spillage, No pain and No markings are indications that the underwire is probably alright.
 If any of these are present go up a cup size.
 If the underwires look too wide and they poke armpits it might mean that you are wearing a bra with a too large cup.
 If the underwire is too narrow, you will have marks under your breasts